Bikatr7/Kudasai/README.md

 Windows 10 and Linux Mint are the only tested operating systems, feel free to test on other operating systems and report back to me.
 I will do my best to fix any issues that arise.

+Please note that the WebGUI is deprecated, and will not be updated.
+I will be focusing on the CLI/Console version of Kudasai.
+I will try to keep the WebGUI functional, but I will not be updating it with new features.
+Note that the Hugging Face hosted version of Kudasai is considerably out of date.
+Please download the latest version from the releases tab.

 To see the README for the Hugging Face hosted version of Kudasai, please see [here](https://github.com/Bikatr7/Kudasai/blob/main/lib/gui/HUGGING_FACE_README.md).
 Further WebGUI documentation can be found there as well.

 Python version: 3.10+